On this page

 |---|---|---|

-vm:boot({kernel_cmdline = "..."}) overrides this for one boot.
+vm:boot({kernel_cmdline = "..."}) overrides the whole command line for one boot.

 Provium always appends console=ttyS0 if absent.
 The kernel happily uses multiple console= directives, so any user-set values are preserved alongside.
 The reason: the QEMU command wires the serial port into Provium's console capture, so the kernel's printk needs to land there for failure diagnostics to be visible.
 Without console=ttyS0, PID 1's /dev/console may resolve to a device QEMU doesn't capture, and writes to stderr can fail and crash userspace.